lovetama/lovetama.github.io/about/index.md

 <img src="/res/aboutphoto.jpg" width="200" height="200" align="right">

 Hi, I'm Tama.
-I'm awesome.

-I love to travel.
-I'm here on Earth to learn, love, dance, play, experience, and help all of us reach a fuller potential.
+I love life.
+I'm here on Earth to learn, love, dance, travel, play, experience, and help all of us reach a fuller potential.

 I dream of future human societies as sustainable, fun, beautiful, diverse ecosystems that are cared for and made better by humans.